When was that Pyrex pattern or piece introduced?

 Pixie Casseroles (1970)

 Oval individual baking dishes with tab handles were introduced in the spring of 1970.
 The company named them Pixie Casseroles and they were decorated with solid colours matching standard Pyrex patterns.
 A price list from that time documents them: Verde (avocado green), Daisy (yellow), Horizon Blue (blue), Friendship (red).
-Orange ones also exist, but it is unclear whether they are meant to match Daisy or Friendship.
+Orange ones matching Daisy and Friendship were also produced.

-Pixie casseroles were still available in 1971, but otherwise they seem to be short-lived.
-Only the first three colours were offered initially, and red was added later, possibly during 1971.
+Pixie Casseroles were still available in 1972, but otherwise they seem to be short-lived.
+Only the first three colours were offered initially, and red was added later, probably during 1971.

 Pyrex Profile: Friendship (1971)